Pine Straw: Best Uses In Residential Landscaping

 Before spreading pine straw, make sure your garden beds are free of weeds.
 A quick hoeing or pulling session will save you a lot of headaches down the road.

-See also Limestone Gravel: Durable And Attractive Landscaping Material
+See also Limestone Gravel: A Durable And Attractive Ground Cover

 Laying It Down